War in Afghanistan (2001–2021): 2008–2009: NATO build-up, Pakistan skirmishes, and Karzai re-election

-Pakistani drone strikes against Taliban and al-Qaeda militants increased substantially under President Obama.
+Pakistani drone strikes against Taliban and al-Qaeda militants increased substantially under Obama.
 Some in the media referred to the attacks as a "drone war."
 In August 2009, Baitullah Mehsud, the leader of the Tehrik-i-Taliban Pakistan was killed in a drone strike.

 June 2009 brought Operation Strike of the Sword in Helmand.
 It followed a British-led operation named Operation Panther's Claw in the same region, which was aimed to secure various canal and river crossings to establish a long-term ISAF presence.

-On 4 September 2009, during the Kunduz Province Campaign a devastating NATO air raid was conducted 7 kilometers southwest of Kunduz, where Taliban fighters had hijacked civilian supply trucks, killing up to 179 people, including over 100 civilians.
+On 4 September 2009, during the Kunduz Province Campaign a devastating NATO air raid was conducted southwest of Kunduz, where Taliban fighters had hijacked civilian supply trucks, killing up to 179 people, including over 100 civilians.